Prospective Nursing Students

 - Exemplary social skills, a quick-thinking and empathetic nature, and the ability to maintain calm during emergency situations

-Students interested in nursing will be admitted to the University of Arkansas as pre-nursing majors.
-Admission to the Eleanor Mann School of Nursing requires an application in addition to the application to the University of Arkansas.
-Admission is competitive.
+Students interested in nursing will be admitted to the university as pre-nursing majors.
+Admission to the Eleanor Mann School of Nursing requires an application (in addition to the application to the University of Arkansas) and a personal statement.

-The Generic application cycles for the Eleanor Mann School of Nursing are as follows:
+The General B.S.N. application cycles for the Eleanor Mann School of Nursing are as follows:

 - Use critical thinking in making clinical judgments to deliver holistic nursing care

 - Use theory and research-based knowledge to improve delivery of nursing care to meet health-care needs of individuals, families and communities

 - Develop, implement and evaluate health-related education based on assessed needs

 - Apply information and health-care technologies to assess, monitor and support clients, families and communities